-"…from the 300-year-old cemetery, tombstones were plucked, the ground was plowed and used as a road".—Rabbi Szymon Huberband, writing from the Warsaw Ghetto, in an entry in the Ringelblum Archives concerning the Jewish cemetery in Przasnysz.
-The Jewish Cemetery of Przasnysz was decimated during the war years and is in a state of advancing disrepair.
-This final resting place for many Jews dates back hundreds of years and is in desperate need of attention.
-A focused special interest group (SIG) is working to bring dignity to the souls buried in these sacred grounds by:
+"…from the 300-year-old cemetery, tombstones were plucked, the ground was plowed and used as a road".—Rabbi Szymon Huberband, writing from the Warsaw Ghetto, in an entry in the Ringelblum Archives.
+The Jewish Cemetery of Przasnysz (פּרושניץ in Yiddish) was decimated during the war years and is in a state of advancing disrepair.
+This final resting place for many Jews dates back hundreds of years.
+A Friends of Jewish Heritage in Poland-affiliated special interest group is focused on working to bring dignity to the souls buried in these sacred grounds by:

 Recovering headstones that may be nearby.

 Major clean-ups were completed in late 2021 and again in 2023.
 Before/after photos from 2021 depict the accomplishment.
 We seek your donations to continue this work and help honor the memory and sacrifice of our venerated ancestors and friends.
 Thank you for considering support of our work!